Sinadinakis/sinadinakis/README.md

 *Hello.
 I'm so glad you found my Github profile! 😍 My name is Manolis, but I'm also known as Manos.
 I'm passioinate about frontend technologies.
 Some facts about me: *

-- 🔭  I’m currently working as Developer Core @firm24. 💙
 - 🌱  I’m currently learning to get even better in Frontend technologies.
-Especially when it comes to frameworks (Vue 3, Nuxt 3, tailwindcss ).
+- Especially when it comes to frameworks (Vue 3, Nuxt 3, tailwindcss, React 19 ).
+- Open to new challenges

 <!--
 **Sinadinakis/sinadinakis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.